Companies want to know what customers think of them. But is positive feedback a good measure of loyalty?

 The data is used to predict demand and shape the very products the shops sell.
 Each store knows what its customers are likely to want to buy.

 Despite what you may believe, the range of products on supermarket shelves is anything but random.

 Companies collect an immense amount of personal data (so-called ‘big data’) from millions of customers’ shopping habits.
 Introducing the GDPR in May 2018 was a palpitation-causing moment for many data managers, but the big players quickly cleaned up their act and continued, regardless.

 The fact is, customer benefits are genuine and loyalty schemes continue to boost sales revenue, thus creating a band of truly loyal customers.

 Or have they?

-This mainly online system is said to “…measure the loyalty that exists between a provider and a consumer” by asking one simple, key question of the consumer; “How likely is it that you would recommend our company/product/service to a friend or colleague?”
+The system, which is primarily online, is said to: “…measure the loyalty that exists between a provider and a consumer” by asking one simple, key question of the consumer intending to elicit a score.

 Business owners like it because, according to Reichheld et al, a lot can be deduced from the number (or score) selected between 1 and 10.

 - Those who score in the range 1–6 are known as Detractors.
 They describe these as “unhappy customers who can damage your brand and impede growth through negative word-of-mouth.”
 In plain language; you’d better fear these people because they will actively bad-mouth your business and actively recommend not to use you.